wasmfx/oopsla23-artifx/README.md

 14. WebAssembly Binary Toolkit (wabt) version 1.0.32-1.
 15. Binaryen version 108-1.
 16. Rakudo version 2022.12-1.
+17. Mimalloc version 2.1.2
-17. GNU time.
+18. GNU time.
-18. Our benchmark suite.
+19. Our benchmark suite.

 For your convenience, we provide all of the above in a [Docker](https://www.docker.com/) image.
 Please consult [the official